nikodunk/roomsolar/_landingpages/index.md

 - Landlord-friendly - Non destructively place it on your roof without making holes.
 No roof damange, holes, or permits.
 - Hybrid - Runs off solar, then off the battery, then flips to the grid if both other sources are dead as plan C. It's "like a plug-in hybrid car" that only uses gas if you drive further than your electric range.
 But the batteries on this thing are huge and self-recharge every day.
 It's usually an off-grid system, but it won't make you re-plug your fridge if you ever drain the batteries.

-The secret sauce is that the sunbox only ever draws from the wall and doesn't push back energy.
-The sunbox (and it's satellite on the roof - the solar panels) acts as a buffer between your devices and the wall.
-It's not hooked up to the meter, doesn't require a permit, etc.
+The secret sauce is that the sunbox is usually off grid, but if it runs out of power it only ever _draws_ energy from the wall and doesn't push any back.
+The sunbox (and it's satellite on the roof - the solar panels) are acting as a "solar buffer" between your devices and the wall.
+It's not wired into the meter, doesn't require a permit, etc.

-The other secret sauce, and potential downside is that you need to run your own "alternate electricity system" through the house (ie. long white extension cables) to each room, as you're side-stepping the house's built-in wiring in the walls and using your own that you can redirect to the sunbox.
+The other secret sauce, and potential downside, is that you need to run your own "alternate electricity system" through the house (ie. long white extension cables) to each room, as you're side-stepping the house's built-in wiring in the walls and using your own that you can redirect to the sunbox.

 <div style="display: flex; flex-wrap: wrap; justify-content: center;">
     <img src="/assets/3000w-apartment-solar/wiring.jpg" style="max-width: 350px !important;  padding: 10px"/>